JonasAlfredsson/docker-nginx-certbot/README.md

 ## Run with `docker-compose`
-An example of a `docker-compose.yaml` file can be found in the `example` folder.
-The default parameters that are found inside the `.env` file will be overwritten by any environment variables you set in the `.yaml` file.
+An example of a `docker-compose.yaml` file can be found in the `example/` folder.
+The default parameters that are found inside the `.env` file will be overwritten by any environment variables you set inside the `.yaml` file.

 ```yaml
 version: '3'
 services: